Manishearth/manishearth.github.io/source/drafts/diplomat.md

 ### No IDLs

 Ideally, the interface is smoothly specified in Rust code, rather than using some interface description language.
-This is an aesthetic choice; IDLs can work really well as well, and this is the option chosen by [uniffi].
+This is an aesthetic choice; IDLs can work really well as well, and this is an option made available by [uniffi].

 ### Extensible for more languages